 Method 1: Powered Transfer Modules

 Challenges often arise when you need to move product from one conveyor to another in a very smooth operation.
 Powered transfer modules are available on most chain conveyors.
-Such modules are slave-driven, which allows the product to be transferred from one conveyor to another while maintaining both motion and speed for smooth inline part transfers.
+Such modules are series-driven, which allows the product to be transferred from one conveyor to another while maintaining both motion and speed for smooth inline part transfers.
 This is a particularly ideal solution when working with small parts because it easily integrates without eating up valuable space.

 Wondering which product transfer is right for your system?
 Contact Dorner today to discuss the best way a transfer can optimize space, time, and efficiency within your application.
 This article was originally published in Machine Design.